Stx666Michael/LEGOAssemblyGuideAR/README.md

-## LEGO Assembly Guide with Augmented Reality
+# LEGO Assembly Guide with Augmented Reality

 Welcome to the Final Year Project 2022-2023 developed by Tianxiang Song.
 Please view the dissertation (via [Moodle](https://moodle.nottingham.ac.uk/my/) submission) for additional information.
-Specifically, see Appendix A for **installation/usage** and Appendix E for **file structure**.
+Specifically, see Appendix A for **installation** and **usage**.

-### Abstract
-Augmented Reality (AR) has a huge potential on assisting manual assembly tasks.
-By overlaying digital models on the camera view as instructions, there could be significant improvements on assembly accuracy and speed.
-However, AR-guided assembly on small pieces has been a challenging task, regarding instruction visibility, alignment accuracy and automation feasibility.
-In this work, an AR tutoring system that guides LEGO block construction is developed, with a series of novel methods optimized for small part assembly.
-The AR instruction visibility is improved by a texture-wireframe hybrid rendering mode.
-The virtual-physical alignment error is decreased to less than 1 mm throughout the model by a flexible marker design and VIO-based registration.
-Realistic object occlusion is accomplished through a fast and accurate algorithm to reveal correct spatial relationship between AR instruction and physical models.
-A unique instruction automation method is proposed to trigger the next AR instruction by detecting completed assembly steps, achieving high generalization with less training samples.
-The major finding of this project is that the integration of these techniques makes model-based AR instructions reliable for small part assembly, validated by working on a complex LEGO set.
+## Project File Structure

+In project root directory, the folder hierarchy is as follows:

+-   `LEGOAssemblyGuide` - main files for the application
+    -   `Assets` - including UI Markup Language, AR reference image, digital LEGO model, CNN model and app icons
+    -   `Data` - dataset for assembly state classification, including source code for CNN training and testing (`train.ipynb`)
+    -   `Sources` - source code of the main application
+-   `LEGOAssemblyGuideDocs` - files for HTML documentation
+-   `LEGOAssemblyGuideIntegrationTests` - code for integration testing
+-   `LEGOAssemblyGuideUITests` - code for UI testing
+-   `LEGOAssemblyGuideUnitTests` - code for unit testing

+In addition, you can find two supplementary PDF files:

+-   `AssemblyBaseA4` - print it in A4 paper as assembly base with image marker
+-   `AssemblyGuideBook` - official assembly guide for LEGO 21034

+## Software Documentation

+There are three ways to view the software documentation:

+1. Open `LEGOAssemblyGuide.doccarchive` in project root with Xcode
+2. Visit [online version](https://stx666michael.github.io/) in a web browser
+3. Direct to `LEGOAssemblyGuideDocs/documentation/legoassemblyguide` and open `index.html` in a web browser